 Maria Bercelia Martinez is a unique producer.
 Almost 70% of the coffee she cultivates achieves scores of 86 or higher, which is a remarkable achievement.
 But she admits that she is struggling to make ends meet.
 The costs of production are increasing, but the price paid for coffee does not reflect this.

 The number one expense is picking coffee.
 Maria Bercelia pays her pickers 5000 Colombian Pesos (COP) per arroba (12.5kg), plus the family provide food and accommodation.
 Maria told me the salary of pickers has more than doubled in the last two years, and finding trained pickers who know how to select only the ripe cherries is a challenge for all producers of specialty coffee in her region.

-The cost of food has also almost doubled in price in the last two years, something I can attest to from personal experience, having lived in Colombia from 2011 until early this year.
+The cost of food increased significantly in the last two years, something I can attest to from personal experience, having lived in Colombia from 2011 until early this year.
 This is due to two main factors.
-Firstly the country was hit by a drought two years ago and agricultural yields of some foods are still well below pre-drought levels.
+Firstly the country was hit by a drought two years ago.
 Secondly, the Colombian peso lost over 40% of its value in a six month period in 2014/2015, which caused high inflation and an increase in the cost of living.
 This impacts Maria Bercelia's costs of production, as she offers food in addition to the pickers' wages, rather than subtracting the cost of food from their salary.

 This sudden devaluation of the peso also significantly increased the cost of inputs like fertilizers and fungicides (to fight the ever-present threat of coffee leaf rust), which are imported, or use imported ingredients.